 NOTE 3: As the AMF is not aware of the S-NSSAI assigned for the PDN Connection, the NF/NF service discovery used to find the SMF instance can use PLMN level NRF.

 During interworking from 5GS to EPS, as a PDU Session may be released while the UE is served by EPS, if Small Data Rate Control is used the SMF+PGW-C obtains the Small Data Rate Control Status from the PGW-U+UPF in the N4 Session Modification procedure or from the SCEF+NEF and passes the Small Data Rate Control Status in the PDU Session Context Response to the AMF, for the AMF to store.
 The time to store the Small Data Rate Control Statuses is implementation specific.
 If the UE and PGW-U+UPF / SCEF+NEF have stored APN Rate Control parameters and optionally APN Rate Control Status they are only applied when the UE is served by EPS.

+During interworking from 5GS to EPS, for PDU Sessions with UP integrity protection of UP Security Enforcement Information set to Required, the SMF+PGW-C does not provide the EBS bearer context unless both the UE and the MME support User Plane Integrity Protection with EPS.

 During interworking from EPS to 5GS the UE and PGW-U+UPF / SCEF+NEF store the APN Rate Control parameters and APN Rate Control Status while the UE is served by 5GS, so they can be used if the UE moves back to EPS.